ShawnMorreau/twitchBotsSuck/README.md

         Unless you plan on hosting this, you don't need to do this then you can put the values directly into the code.
 I just did this as a privacy matter.
     - Add the channel(s) you wish to attach the bot to
     - Download Node.
-    - Run node index.js when in the directory.
+    - Run npm i when in the directory.
+    - Run node index.js.
     - Go into that channel's chat and run !doTheThing